 In addition to medical expenses for doctors, hospitals, prescription medications, and medical insurance premiums, you may be entitled to deduct certain related out-of-pocket expenses such as transportation, lodging (but not meals), and home healthcare expenses.
-If you use your car for trips to the doctor during 2015, you can deduct 23 cents per mile for travel during 2015.
+If you use your car for trips to the doctor during 2016, you can deduct 19 cents per mile for travel during 2016.
 Payments for programs to help you stop smoking and prescription medications to alleviate nicotine withdrawal problems are deductible medical expenses.
-Uncompensated costs of weight-loss programs and diet food to treat diseases diagnosed by a physician, including obesity, are also deductible medical expenses.
+Uncompensated costs of weight-loss programs to treat diseases diagnosed by a physician, including obesity, are also deductible medical expenses.

-The deduction is limited to the extent of your medical expenses exceed 10 percent of your adjusted gross income for taxpayers under age 65.
-The AGI floor remains at 7.5% through 2016 for taxpayers over age 65.
+The deduction is limited to the extent your medical expenses exceed 10% of your adjusted gross income if you are under age 65.
+The AGI floor remains at 7.5% for taxpayers over age 65.
 In the case of married taxpayers filing jointly, only one spouse needs to have attained the age of 65 before the end of the taxable year for the lower 7.5% AGI limit.